7 Reasons To Love Malaysia – Malaysia Travel Tips

 It is not just the paradise beaches that impress in Malaysia.

-You can see bright blue skies and clear water and breathe fresh air when you’re in Malaysia.
+You can see bright blue skies and clear water and breathe fresh air in Malaysia.

-In Borneo Malaysia, Sabah and Sarawak, you can do outdoor activities like jungle trekking, white water rafting, and even join the outward-bound schools.
+In Borneo Malaysia, Sabah, and Sarawak, you can do outdoor activities like jungle trekking and white water rafting and even join the outward-bound schools.